 The three all white, walking dresses in The Regency Wardrobe collection are accompanied by audio tracks, in the form of extract of Regency broadside ballad.
 Broadside ballads are best put into the category of street songs, which were very popular during the Regency and Victorian eras.
 Linked to Loops, Buttons and Trim walking is the song known as Flashy Back, because it is about a coat.
 To listen please click the play button below:

 Click here for accompanying audio

-Though there are many beautiful examples of Rouleax from the Regency but this pelisse was the primary inspiration, © The Museum of London .
+There are many beautiful examples of Rouleax work from the Regency era.
+Certain aspects of three particular garments proved especially inspiring including the shapes down the front of this pelisse © The Museum of London...

-The collar however was inspired by this spencer jacket © The Olive Matthew collection at Chertsey Museum
+...the collar of this spencer jacket © The Olive Matthew collection at Chertsey Museum

 These images show pictures of the work in progress: